 - Bicycles Available

 When we first visited we stayed in the Coach House.
-Its Comfy rooms have a crisp feel, with modern oak furniture, while the Standard rooms have a little more character - perhaps a marble washstand beneath a sloping ceiling, or a quirky round window looking out over the grounds to the hills beyond.
-The Suite is the largest and its blue-and-white New England style, wood-burning stove and huge bathroom are worth the extra money.
+Its Cosy rooms have a crisp feel, with modern oak furniture, while the Comfy rooms have a little more character - perhaps a marble washstand beneath a sloping ceiling, or a quirky round window looking out over the grounds to the hills beyond.
+The Tack Room is the largest and its blue-and-white New England style, wood-burning stove and huge bathroom are worth the extra money.

-The Potting Shed rooms are set in the walled garden and have a botanical theme.
+In the walled garden, you'll find the Potting Shed rooms and the Head Gardener's Cottage, which all have a botanical theme.
 We thought the views over the spectacular floral displays from here were some of the best on the estate.
+In the orchard, you'll find the Dog House Rooms, which might not sound appealing but they come with lovely terraces overlooking a wildflower meadow.
+Also dispersed among the gardens are four cosy Shepherd's Huts.

 On our most recent visit, we stayed in the Dairy, located next to Forge restaurant.
 Our suite was simply gorgeous, with a log burner for chilly evenings and the biggest copper bathtub we've ever seen - as big as a hot tub!
 Very romantic.